Star Junction Historic District

+The Star Junction Historic District is a national historic district that is located in Perry Township, Fayette County, Pennsylvania.

+It was added to the National Register of Historic Places in 1997.

+History and architectural features

-Star Junction Historic District is a national historic district located at Perry Township, Fayette County, Pennsylvania.
-The district includes 163 contributing buildings and 2 contributing structures in the bituminous coal mining community of Star Junction.
-Most of the contributing buildings were built between 1892 and 1918, and 130 of the contributing buildings are two-story, frame duplex workers housing.
-The oldest building is the Whitsett farmhouse, built about 1845.
-Other buildings and structures include 22 mine manager's dwellings ("Tony Row"), two former mine buildings, two churches, a parsonage, two commercial buildings, a concrete highway bridge (1921), and earthen dam reservoir (c.
+This district includes 163 contributing buildings and two contributing structures that are located in the bituminous coal mining community of Star Junction.
+Most of the contributing buildings were built between 1892 and 1918; 130 are two-story, frame duplex workers' houses.
+The oldest building is the Whitsett farmhouse; it was built circa 1845.
+Other buildings and structures include twenty-two mine managers' dwellings ("Tony Row"), two former mine buildings, two churches, a parsonage, two commercial buildings, a concrete highway bridge (1921), and n earthen dam reservoir (c.
 1892).

 It was added to the National Register of Historic Places in 1997.